2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

 **In the case of France (and the French-speaking world in general), the main communication channel is Telegram**.
 More than 90% of French meet-ups have one: it is a "must-have."
-Next, **the main social network used by communities is Twitter** (70% of French meet-ups); a social network on which most bitcoiners are present.
+Next, **the main social network used by communities is Twitter** (70% of French meet-ups); a social network on which most Bitcoiners are present.
 In addition, almost 30% of French meet-ups (as well as all Canadian meet-ups) have a paid account on the **Meetup** app.
 Indeed, this can be an excellent way to give visibility to events outside the Bitcoin ecosystem.
 Finally, 30% of French meet-ups also have a **website**; and 10%, a **Discord** server and a **NOSTR** account.

 ####

 Of course, other communication channels and social networks are sometimes used, including Matrix, Keet, Signal, Facebook, Instagram, and LinkedIn, among others. **Each community is indeed free to develop the channels it wishes**.
-However, it is obvious that **the more communication channels and social networks are multiplied, the more time they require from the organizers to manage them**, to regularly post important information and to moderate if necessary.
+However, it is obvious that **the more communication channels and social networks are multiplied, the more time they require from the organizers to manage them**, to post important information regularly and to moderate if necessary.

 ####